tiiuae/ghaf/docs/README.md

 | `doc.nix` | Builds and deploys the generated book. |

-## Working with Files
+## Adding New Files

 The documentation is separated into chapters, sections, subsections, and subsubsections if needed.

-**To add new pages to the book:**
+To add new pages to the book:

 1. Put files for a specific topic into the related folder:

 | Folder | Description |
 | --------- | ----------- |